 The Server hostname for both Incoming and Outgoing can either be mail.your.domain or your home server name - see the note at the top of this article for more information about these two options.

 Setting SSL for both Incoming and Outgoing to SSL/TLS will also change the Port details to 993 & 465

 Finally type your full email address in the Incoming Username field - it will automatically update in the Outgoing field.

-Then click Re-Test and finally after the settings have been checked, click Done.
+Then click Re-Test and finally after the settings have been checked and confirmed, click Done.